aryaraut-2/subrogation-agent/README.md

 - npm install
 - npm run dev
-3. Open the frontend file in brower upload the documents, analyze , generate and ask questions to assistant
+3. Open the frontend file in brower upload the documents from upload folder , analyze , generate and ask questions to assistant

 ## Why It’s Better and Its Impact